-Make ahead tip: This is the perfect recipe to make ahead of time, especially when you are entertaining.
+- Make Ahead Instructions: This is the perfect recipe to make ahead of time, especially when you are entertaining.
 You can prepare the entire dessert, cover tightly, and keep in the refrigerator for 3 days before serving.
 You can also cover and freeze the tart for up to 3 months.
 Thaw in the refrigerator.
 It will be quite firm even after thawing, so let it sit out for 30 minutes before serving.

 - Chocolate: I highly recommend bittersweet chocolate for this tart.
 You can, however, use semi-sweet for a sweeter chocolate flavor.
-You'll need 3 4-ounce bars, 12 ounces total.
-I prefer Ghirardelli, Lindt, or Baker's brand.
+You’ll need 3 4-ounce bars, 12 ounces total.
+I prefer Ghirardelli, Lindt, or Baker’s brand.
 All sold right next to the chocolate chips.
 Depending on the brand of chocolate bar you purchase, this dessert is vegan.
 If wanting to make vegan, check labels to ensure the chocolate has no dairy products.
 Otherwise, any pure bittersweet chocolate baking bar will do.

 - Coconut Milk: Make sure you use a can of full-fat unsweetened coconut milk, not the refrigerated coconut milk that is meant for drinking.
 Full-fat canned coconut milk is usually unsweetened.